gbif/data-blog/content/post/2019-12-05-choose-dataset-types.md

 # Sampling-event datasets

 This type of datasets contain the most information and is therefore the most valuable for the community.
 We have an [introduction page](https://www.gbif.org/sampling-event-data) on the topic.
-If you are considering publishing sampling-events, this is a good place to start but I will make an even smaller shorter introduction here.
+If you are considering publishing sampling-events, this is a good place to start but I will make an even shorter introduction here.

 Sampling-event datasets can seem a bit more complicated that other datasets with because they need two files: